tootedom/spray-cache-spymemcached/README.md

 ### Memcached library, thundering herd, and how does it do it  ###

 There is really no real difference between the SimpleLruCache (https://github.com/spray/spray/blob/v1.2.1/spray-caching/src/main/scala/spray/caching/LruCache.scala#L54) and the memcached library implementation.
-When two request come for the same key, the future is stored in an internal
+When two requests come for the same key, the future is stored in an internal
 ConcurrentLinkedHashMap:

     store.putIfAbsent(keyString, promise.future)